OPEN: Thursday - Monday 12 - 4 PM (closed Tues & Weds). Free docent tour with admission.

 WHALES

-Immerse yourself in the Museum's Whale Hall and learn about these magnificent creatures that we share the seas with.
+Immerse yourself in the Museum's Whale Hall to learn about these magnificent creatures.

-By 500 B.C., a seafaring civilization, known to us as the Chumash, prospered on the coast of the Santa Barbara Channel.
-Their villages stretched from present-day Malibu to Pasos Robles and were located on the Santa Barbara Channel coast, in the interior mountains, and on the Channel Island.
-At one time the nation probably boasted around 150 villages and up to 30,000 members.
-From birth to death, a reverence and connection with the natural world -- particularly the sea -- tied the many distinct tribes of the Chumash together.
+By 500 B.C., a seafaring civilization, known to us as the Chumash, prospered on the coast of the Santa Barbara Channel, with villages stretching from present-day Malibu to Pasos Robles.
+From birth to death, reverence and connection with the natural world -- particularly the sea -- tied the many distinct tribes of the Chumash together.

 BRENDA & GARY FARR GALLERY

-Changing four to six times annually, this gallery highlights fascinating aspects of maritime culture and history and features local and visiting artists and collections in various exhibits.
-Upcoming exhibitions in 2023 include “Neil Brooks & The California Seascape."
+Changing four to six times annually, this gallery highlights fascinating aspects of maritime culture and features local and visiting artists.
+Check out our upcoming exhibits for details!